spdx/spdx-spec/chapters/appendix-II-license-matching-guidelines-and-templates.md

 Ignore any text that occurs after the obvious end of the license and does not include substantive text of the license, for example: text that occurs after a statement such as, "END OF TERMS AND CONDITIONS," or an exhibit or appendix that includes an example or instructions on to how to apply the license to your code.
 Do not apply this guideline or ignore text that is comprised of additional license terms (e.g., permitted additional terms under GPL-3.0, section 7).
 Templates do not include markup for this guideline.

+# 13 HTTP Protocol

+## 13.1 Purpose

+To avoid a license mismatch due to a difference in a hyperlink protocol (e.g. http vs. https).

+### 13.1.1 Guideline

+HTTP:// and HTTPS:// should be considered equivalent.
+Templates may or may not include markup for this guideline.

 # SPDX License List Template Access